AnyFetch/developers.anyfetch.com/blueprint.md

 - `_url` to different part of the API (HATEOAS design).
 Notice the `current_user_url` key.
 - `server_time`: current server date, if you need to compute deltas with local client.

-> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 Unauthorized`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
-> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.

 + Response 200 (application/json)
     + Body